gulrak/cadmium/README.md

 ## Introduction

 CHIP-8 is maybe the first breed of what is today called a "fantasy console".
-The first opcode interpreter  was written for the RCA COSMAC VIP in 1977.
+The first opcode interpreter was written by Joseph Weisbecker for the "COSMAC" CDP1802 cpu that he developed at RCA and was used in machines like e.g. the COSMAC VIP and the Telmac 1800.

 CHIP-8 is today seen as the "Hello world" of emulators, so the  first suggestion if someone wants to get into emulator coding is to write a CHIP-8 the get the feeling for it.
 I already had done some work on emulators and